tesseract-robotics/tesseract_python/docs/_source/modules/tesseract_motion_planners/tesseract_motion_planners.rst

    :local:
    :backlinks: none

-This package provides common motion planning functionality for Tesseract.
+This module provides common motion planning functionality for Tesseract.
 Specific planners are located in their own packages.
 Planning is typically done using the ``tesseract_task_composer`` interface.

 .. include:: api_docs_generated.rst